Ahmad Qazi

 Frequently Asked Questions

-What is the standard mileage rate for truckers in 2024?
+What is the standard mileage rate for truckers in 2025 and 2026?

-The IRS standard mileage rate for 2024 is 67 cents per mile for business use.
+The IRS standard mileage rate is 70 cents per mile for 2025 and 72.5 cents per mile for 2026 for business use.
 This rate is updated annually and covers gas, depreciation, insurance, maintenance, and general wear and tear.
-For 2025-2026, the rate is expected to be around 70 cents per mile based on inflation trends.
+Note that heavy trucks generally cannot use it — it applies to a personal vehicle used for business.

 Can owner operators use the standard mileage rate?